 I do my best to keep nutrition simple by striving for protein and produce at every meal, and cottage cheese has been a great addition for an extra protein boost.

-Whether you’re looking to lose weight or build muscle, you’ll see the best results if you pair a high protein meal plan with a workout plan.
+Whether your goal is weight loss or building muscle, you’ll always see the best results when you pair a high-protein meal plan with a consistent workout plan.

 Grams of Protein per Serving: 12 grams